What To Do If Halifax Has Refused Your Mortgage

 For most residential mortgage borrowers, Halifax caps their lending at 4.5 times annual income (they can go up to 5.5 times for incomes over £125,000 per annum and borrowing up to 85% loan-to-value).

-If they declined you for a mortgage on affordability grounds, it’s likely that the combined earnings of each applicant didn’t add up to the full amount they needed to borrow when this calculation was applied.
+Suppose they declined you for a mortgage on affordability grounds.
+In that case, the combined earnings of each applicant likely didn’t add up to the full amount they needed to borrow when this calculation was applied.
 Your outgoings may also have been factored into the equation, especially if you have other substantial financial commitments.

 A problem with the property